bindhuchereddy/react-nginx-docker/README.md

 4. Open your browser and go to `http://localhost:3000` to see the frontend app.
 5. You can also use tools like Postman or curl to test the backend API endpoints at `http://localhost:8000/api`.

-## 🙌 How to Contribute

-I welcome any contributions or suggestions to improve the code or add new features to the projects.
-You can fork this repository and submit pull requests or open issues if you find any bugs or errors.
-You can also contact me via email at victorgrubio@gmail.com or through the blog's contact form.
-## 🙏 Thank You

-Thank you for visiting this repository and I hope you find it useful and interesting.
-If you like my projects and blog posts, please consider following me on GitHub, Twitter, or LinkedIn.
-You can also subscribe to my newsletter to get updates on new posts and projects.
-Happy coding! 😊